expo/expo/docs/pages/guides/authentication.md

 - **Environment:** Production projects that you `eas update`'d and opened in the Expo Go app.
 - **Create:** Use `AuthSession.makeRedirectUri({ useProxy: false })` to create this URI.
-  - The link is constructed from your Expo username and the Expo app name, which are appended to the Expo Go app URI scheme.
+  - The link is constructed from your Expo username and the Expo config (**app.json**) `slug`, which are appended to the Expo Go app URI scheme.
   - You could also create this link with using `Linking.makeUrl()` from `expo-linking`.
 - **Usage:** `promptAsync({ redirectUri })`